NuttapolCha/money-core-services/README.md

 ## TODO

-1. validate request
+1. logger with JSON structure
-2. autentication and middleware
+1. validate request and appropriate status code
-3. logger with JSON structure
+1. autentication and middleware